Aniruddha-Deb/Jukebox/README.md

 ## Installation

-Download the build.apk file in the releases tab and install on your android smartphone.
+Download the [build.apk](https://github.com/Aniruddha-Deb/Jukebox/releases/download/v0.0-indev/build.apk) file and install on your android smartphone.
 After installation, run the app by tapping on it from your desktop.

 ## Bugs